-With regards to recreation the Council owns and is responsible for Simmons Park, the skate park and BMX track, and Fairplace Gardens.
+With regards to recreation the Council owns and is responsible for Simmons Park, the skate park, BMX track and adjacent land, and Fairplace Gardens.

 Simmons Park is widely used by residents, regular visitors and tourists and is maintained to a high standard providing extensive play and recreation areas.
 The Council is committed to maintaining all of its outdoor spaces for the enjoyment of the public.